Sorahawk/advanced-pdf-text-extractor/README.md

-# advanced-pdf-text-extractor
-PDF Text Extractor using Optical Character Recognition (OCR)
+# Advanced PDF Text Extractor

+Place PDF files in Input folder and it will generate corresponding text files in Output folder.

+Requires pytesseract and pdf2image packages as Python depedencies, as well as installation of poppler and Tesseract-OCR.